 Why is prompt payment a priority in 2017?

 Small businesses are the backbone of our economy.
 They represent over 99% of the five and a half million private sector businesses that make up UK plc, so they’re crucial to driving growth, opening up new markets and creating employment.
-But for decades, it’s been common practice among some large organisations to extend payment terms to smaller suppliers as a means to manage their own working capital.
+But for decades, it’s been common practice among some large organizations to extend payment terms to smaller suppliers as a means to manage their own working capital.

 Corporate governance is high on the agenda in 2017, as the Government pledges to build ‘an economy that works for all’ by levelling the playing field for growing businesses.
 Small and mid-size firms are currently owed £26.3 billion in late payments; this causes hardship by making cash flow unpredictable, and is responsible for an estimated 50,000 avoidable ‘business deaths’ a year.

 With voluntary agreements such as the Prompt Payment Code having proved somewhat toothless, the Government is in the process of appointing a Small Business Commissioner.
 Starting in autumn, this role will be dedicated to tackling payment disputes with large firms and cracking down on controversial supply chain tactics.

 New legislation has just come into force to root out late payment culture in large organizations, From 6th April 2017, large companies and limited liability partnerships will have to publicly report twice a year on their payment practices and performance.

 The Payment Performance and Practice reports are held in the public domain.
 So if your company offers reasonable terms, pays promptly and resolves payment disputes quickly and fairly, this is an opportunity to position your business as favourable to deal with.
 On the other hand, a reputation for poor payment performance may mean some suppliers will be less keen to deal with your business in future.

 Detailed guidance on statutory reporting duty was published in January but here’s a quick recap of the key points: